ds300/derivablejs/README.md

 ## Comparison with Previous Work

 The idea for, name of, and api nomenclature used in this library were directly inspired by [Reagent](https://github.com/reagent-project/reagent).
 Reagent credits the reactive atom idea to [Reflex](https://github.com/lynaghk/reflex) which in turn cites [Knockout's Observables](http://knockoutjs.com/documentation/observables.html).
 Another high-quality ClojureScript solution is [javelin](https://github.com/tailrecursion/javelin).
-The [silk.co](http://silk.co) engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) but it isn't publicly available AFAICT.
+The [silk.co](http://silk.co) engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) but it doesn't seem to be publicly available.

-The key advantage ratom.js has over all the above is that it uses a novel\* mark-and-sweep algorithm for change propagation which provides two significant benefits:
+The key advantage ratom.js has over all the above is that it uses a novel approach for change propagation\* which invloves a GC-inspired 3-phase mark-react-sweep algorithm.
+It provides two significant benefits:

 - Fully automatic memory management.
-This makes the library ergonomic and practical to use on its own rather than as part of a framework.
+This makes the library ergonomic and practical to use on its own rather than as part of a framework. *Nobody else does this, AFAICT*
 - Almost total laziness\*\*.
 This allows derivation graphs to incorporate short-circuiting boolean logic.
 Note also that no tradeoff is made with regard to push-based flow; reactions are instantaneous and glitch-free.

 Other advantages which may not each apply to every project mentioned above include: